-- A. All equipment and materials shall be provided with a standard industry warranty.
-If defects develop under normal operating conditions within the warranty period, after acceptance of the completed installation by the Engineer, the defects shall be corrected by, and at the expense of the Contractor. - B. Provide guarantee in writing on Company or Corporation letterhead stationery to the Contracting Authority prior to final acceptance.
-Transfer required equipment warranties prior to the date of final acceptance to the Contracting Authority.

-1.9 MEASUREMENT FOR PAYMENT
+- A. All equipment and materials shall be provided with a standard industry warranty. - B. Transfer required equipment warranties prior to the date of final acceptance to the Contracting Authority. - 1.9 MEASUREMENT FOR PAYMENT

 All measurements for payment will by made by the Engineer.